-U2's Fallen Joshua Tree is the location where Anton Corbijn took the photographs of U2 which appear throughout "The Joshua Tree" album cover art.
-Central to those photo sessions was one lone joshua tree in the Mojave desert, which came to be known as U2's Tree.
+U2's Fallen Joshua Tree is the location where Anton Corbijn took some of the photographs of U2 which appear throughout "The Joshua Tree" album cover art and outtakes.
+Central to those photo sessions was one lone Joshua Tree in the Mojave desert, which came to be known as U2's Tree.
 In the pictures, the band is standing around the tree in several different poses.
 Many have searched for the tree, while only a few have found it.
-I even wondered about its location when visiting Joshua Tree National Park earlier this decade.
-Little did I know back then that the tree of legend was actually in the backyard of Death Valley, a place which I travel to between 2 to 5 times per year.
+I even wondered about its location when visiting Joshua Tree National Park earlier in the decade of the 2000's.
+Little did I know back then that the tree of legend was actually in the backyard of Death Valley, a place which I travel to between two to five times per year.

 At one time, a visit to U2's Joshua Tree no doubt was a very special experience, especially when visiting or finding it for the first time.
 But the tree died of natural causes in late 2000, and what is now left continues to decay a little bit year by year.
-Even so, for those of us who grew up listening to U2's album "The Joshua Tree", it is necessary to visit the fallen tree to reflect back on all that we have left behind.
-And now that the living tree is no more, there are other tributes around the dead tree which have been left by U2 fans, which makes a stop a worthwhile visit even for the casual fan.
-These include the U2ube, which is a place where you can leave a message letting everybody know how much U2's music has meant to you.
+In addition, it seems that fans take away pieces of the tree as souvenirs.
+Even so, for those of us who grew up listening to U2's album "The Joshua Tree", it is necessary to visit the fallen tree to reflect back on all that you can't leave behind.
+And now that the living tree is no more, there are other tributes around the dead tree which have been left by U2 fans, which makes a stop worthwhile even for the casual fan.
+These include registers where you can leave a message letting everybody know how much U2's music has meant to you.